-Arthroscopy Worldwide is a non-profit organization founded by Dr. Steven Meier in 2003.
+Arthroscopy Worldwide is a non-profit organization founded by Dr. Steven Meier, a Los Angeles orthopedic surgeon in 2003.
 The purpose of Arthroscopy Worldwide is to encourage the usage of and disseminate the proper techniques for advanced-level arthroscopic surgery throughout the world, especially in developing regions of South America, Europe, Asia and Africa.

 Dr. Meier, and an ever-changing group of volunteer surgeons and practitioners (including his brother, Jeffrey Meier, DO), donate their time and experience to Arthroscopy Worldwide by regularly traveling the globe in order to bring state-of-the-art, minimally invasive surgical techniques to emerging societies.
 This is accomplished not only by performing surgery in these areas but also by sharing the latest surgical practices with local surgeons so they are not only exposed to these techniques, but are able to safely continue to perform these advanced procedures after the Arthroscopy Worldwide team has departed.

 Dr. Meier makes arrangements for his group to train interested physicians at their local hospitals, so long as there is provision for the basic infrastructure required in order to carry out these procedures.
 Companies like DePuy Mitek and Arthrotek help make this all possible by donating and providing for much-needed surgical implants, instruments, equipment, monitors and arthroscopes as well as arthroscopic fluid management systems, which are critical to the process.
 Because arthroscopic surgery depends on both equipment as well as technique, it is very important that, in order to continue arthroscopic surgery in that area for the benefit of their patients, the hospitals commit to obtaining and maintaining the necessary equipment.